I envy you, but only because you have so much fresh Trek to watch.

 Why not 6660 soldiers?
 Or just one up Revelations and go with 6666 soldiers.
 The revolution may not be televised, but the end times will.

-Semisimian@startrek.websiteto cats@lemmy.world•We're getting older together and it makes me smile as often as it breaks my heartEnglish19·25 days agoPets help us understand our own mortality in ways that continue to surprise me.
+Semisimian@startrek.websiteto cats@lemmy.world•We're getting older together and it makes me smile as often as it breaks my heartEnglish19·1 month agoPets help us understand our own mortality in ways that continue to surprise me.
 When I was young, the first pet I lost was a young cat, just a few years old.
 I raised her from a kitten that was probably too young to ween so we had a close bond.
 She was indoor/outdoor and was attacked by a neighbor’s dog during the day when I was gone.
 Holding her and watching her die broke me, like she waited all day to die in my arms.
 She was mine and I felt like I let her down.
 Woof, it hurt.
 Still does.

 But while I was holding her, our family dog (Allison) was next to me.
 She was older than I was, a feisty Lhasa Apso that had lost her ability to hold her bladder.
 We diapered her: we’d cut a hole in human diapers to pull her tail through to keep the hardwoods from getting ruined.
 She died a year later, after living a full life.